U.S. Mid-Amateur

 The U.S. Mid-Amateur, often called the Mid-Am for short, is the leading annual golf tournament in the United States for post-college amateur golfers, organized by the USGA.

+History

 It was first played in 1981 at Bellerive Country Club in Creve Coeur, Missouri, near St. Louis.
 The Mid-Am was the first new USGA championship in 19 years, since the U.S. Senior Women's Amateur was added in 1962.

 Qualifications for the Mid-Am are similar to those for the U.S. Amateur, except for the following: